arnelenero/simpler-state/docs/recipe-transforms.md

 # Binding Only Relevant Data to Components

-There are cases where a component does not need the exact value of the entity, but rather some derivative of this value.
+There are cases where a component doesn't need the exact value of the entity, but rather some derivative of this value.
 It can either be:
 - a portion of the value (e.g. for object type values), or
 - a computed value